djrowe1/MediaTrackerr/README.md

+4/04/22 - Our login-in bug issue has been resolved... :) The user's token was not always being stored in the browser's local storage because 'unwanted' events were taking place during the "onSubmit" function execution.
+Implementing the e.preventDefault() function in our log-in code resolved the issue.
+See this resource for a full explanation of how preventDefault() works with our code: https://sebhastian.com/react-preventdefault/

+- Dave

+4/02/22 - Daniel pushed new code that enhances our app's functionality such as the ability to store book data with a user and populating our library view list with the user's book inventory.

 3/30/22 - User login functionality has been implemented.
 At this point, a user can register on our app and then log-in.
 So far the main 'media view' page is the only page that is restricted to authorized users... if you try to view that page without being logged-in then our program will automatically redirect to the log-in page.
 I have left this feature off of the other pages for now that so testing and development will be easier.
 Also, the 'log-in' page redirects to the 'view media' page automatically if you are logged-in.

 Create your own user account or use our existing login account; username: test   password: test